lefred/oci-mysql-idc/README.md

-ssh_private_key | The private key path to access instance. private_key_path | The private key path to pem. node_display_name | The name of a MySQL InnoDB Cluster instance. [default: MySQLInnoDBClusterNode] node_shape | Instance shape to use for master instance. [default: VM.Standard2.1] mysql_root_password | Password of the MySQL 'root@localhost' account. bastion_host | IP fo the bastion host [default: null] use_AD | Using different Availability Domain, by default use of Fault Domain [default: false]
+ssh_private_key | The private key path to access instance. private_key_path | The private key path to pem. node_display_name | The name of a MySQL InnoDB Cluster instance. [default: MySQLInnoDBClusterNode] node_shape | Instance shape to use for Primary instance. [default: VM.Standard.E4.Flex] mysql_root_password | Password of the MySQL 'root@localhost' account. bastion_host | IP fo the bastion host [default: null] use_AD | Using different Availability Domain, by default use of Fault Domain [default: false]